Louisiana−Missouri Territory: Polity Style: 1804-1820

-4 Jul 1805 the name of the District of Louisiana is changed to the Territory of Louisiana which is organised as a territory of the United States in accordance with an act passed by the Congress of the United States (Senate on 1 Mar 1805, House of Representatives on 2 Mar 1805), signed into law on 3 Mar 1805, effective on 4 Jul 1805 as provided by Sec.
-10 of the said act (Statutes at Large, 2:331-332) [1]
+4 Jul 1805 the District of Louisiana is constituted as a territory of the United States under the name of the Territory of Louisiana, in accordance with an act passed by the Congress of the United States (Senate on 1 Mar 1805, House of Representatives on 2 Mar 1805), signed into law on 3 Mar 1805, and made effective on 4 Jul 1805 as provided by Sec.
+10 of the said act (Statutes at Large, 2:331-332) [3]

 4 Jul 1805 - 6 Dec 1812 Territory of Louisiana